aleph1/simple-observable-proxy/README.md

 # Simple Observable Proxy
-Simple observable proxies for JavaScript.
+Simple observable proxies for JavaScript, using deferred callbacks to notify of changes.
 Fully tested to work with objects, arrays, and primitive types.
 Includes options for revocable proxies and deep observation.
-Only 500 bytes gzipped.
+Approximately 500 bytes gzipped.

 ## Installation